joaonc/qt_playground/README.md

-# qt_playground
+# QT Playground
-Playing around with QT for learning purposes
+Playing around with QT for learning purposes.